 I have had a passion for clay and sculpture for as long as I can remember.
-Though I grew up in a very technical and computer oriented family, some of my fondest memories are of summer pottery classes at the local art museum.
-In college, I took a turn toward mathematics and computer science, and over the next 35 years, I followed a fulfilling and profitable career as a Software Engineer.
-However, I never forgot my love for sculpture.
+Growing up in a very technical and science oriented family, some of my fondest memories are still of summer pottery classes at the local art museum.
+In college, I turned toward mathematics, and over the next 35 years, followed a career as a Software Engineer.
+However, I never forgot my love for art and beauty.

-I am still amazed by the joy I experience when I have my hands in the clay.
-I find that my work communicates on different levels, from the practical and utilitarian to a simple reflection of the beauty I see around me.
-It may express a response of hope or fear or love.
-It may reflect the reality of light or darkness, or it may simply reflect the little kid at play.
-For me, clay and sculpture become a language to express thoughts, emotions, or insights for which I have no words.
+My work communicates on different levels, from the utilitarian to a simple reflection of the beauty I see around me.
+It may express a response of hope or fear or love, or the reality of light or darkness.
+Or it may simply reflect the little child at play.
+Clay becomes a language to express thoughts, emotions, or insights for which I have no words.

-As much as I love to create with clay, I also treasure the opportunity to teach others to experience that same joy.
-Young people are naturally drawn to clay, even when their technical skills are simple.
-With a little bit of instruction and encouragement, they quickly gain the confidence that they too can create something of value.
-Clay is such a malleable material that the art flows naturally from their active imaginations.
+As much as I love to create, I also treasure the opportunity to teach others to experience that same joy.
+Young people are naturally drawn to clay.
+With a little bit of instruction and encouragement, they quickly gain the confidence to create something of value.
+In clay, the art flows naturally from their active imaginations.

-However, the underlying thread in my journey has been growing to understand what it looks like to integrate the truth of my relationship with Christ and my expression as an artist.
-I am learning to let my creative process develop in such a way that it reflects the complicated dynamic of my Faith – something which is not always pretty or positive or well understood, but which carries underneath it the reality of Hope.
+The underlying thread in my journey has been growing to understand what it looks like to integrate the truth of my relationship with Christ and my expression as an artist.
+I am learning to let my creative process reflect the complicated dynamic of Faith – something which is not always pretty or positive or well understood, but which carries underneath it the reality of Hope.

 “Reflecting faith, hope and beauty through art.”